rmshub/esp-idf-action/README.md

 # esp-idf-action

 GitHub action to build ESP-IDF project using esp-idf framework.
-This action downloads the required ESP-IDF from espressif server and from github for latest branch
+This action downloads the required ESP-IDF from espressif server and from github for latest branch. `v2` introduced cache esp-idf and its tools based on esp-idf version

 The `esp_idf_version` as follows
 - `latest` (master branch)